Medical Disclaimer

 Remember that these drugs can only be prescribed by licensed professionals such as physician assistants, nurse practitioners, psychiatrists, and medical doctors with the appropriate credentials (MDs or DOs).
 Furthermore, they are only able to act after performing an evaluation and determining whether medication is the best course of action.

-Keep in mind that making an appointment does not ensure that you will receive prescription.
+Keep in mind that making an appointment does not ensure that you will receive a prescription.
 The choice is left up to your healthcare practitioner.

 Get a Prescription